 1 tsp of vanilla extract

-1. Whisk together salted and unsalted butter on high until butter is light and nearly white in color.
+1. Whisk butter on high until light and nearly white in color.

 3. Add vanilla extract.

 4. Continue to slowly add in powdered sugar.
-If frosting is too thick, you may add in milk a few drops at a time until you’ve reached the desired consistency.
+If frosting is too thick, you can add in milk a few drops at a time until you’ve reached the desired consistency.

 Let me know how this recipe works out for you!
 Thanks for reading!